spectrocloud/librarium/content/docs/04.6-vm-management/05-vm-packs-profiles/10-vm-dashboard.md

 - **Console**: Allows you to access and interact with the VM through its console.
 If you are not using a template, you can configure the VM using the console.

 - **Network Interfaces**: Allows you to add and manage network interfaces.
-By default, the Pod Networking interface is a masquerade type interface.
+By default, the Pod Networking interface is a masquerade type interface, or in simple terms, it's a one-to-many IP address translation.
 You can change this to be a Bridge or other type interface.

 - **Disks**: Allows you to add and manage disks.
 You can update the disk size, specify type (`Disk`, `CD-ROM`, or `LUN`), and specify the interface (`virtuo`, `sata`, or `scsi`).
 By default, `spectro-storage-class` is applied to the disk.